vron7/Aha-s/patterns.md

 ```js
 const o = new Object();
 ```
-*Arrow function cannot be used as constructor*
+*note : Arrow function cannot be used as constructor*

 ---
 ### Singelton